openaps/docs/docs/docs/walkthrough/phase-0/rpi.md

 	b) `sudo passwd`

 2) Disabling password login completely.
 In this case, you can ONLY log in with your SSH key.
-Be carefull here.
+Be careful here.

 	a) Open the `sshd_config` file in nano text editor on the Pi as follows